 The current project estimates and cash flow include the 1994 ECP, the 2003 Long-Term Plan and other EFA-related elements.
 The most recent schedule includes current project estimates, actual revenues, and expenditures for completing the 1994 ECP, as authorized by the EFA and described in the February 15, 1994, Conceptual Design document.
-Current estimates for implementing the Long-Term Plan reflect projected expenditures presented in the Long-Term Plan, dated October 27, 2003, and subsequent revisions occurring in 2004, 2005, 2006, and 2007.
+Current estimates for implementing the Long-Term Plan reflect projected expenditures presented in the Long-Term Plan, dated October 27, 2003, and subsequent revisions occurring in 2004, 2005, 2006, 2007, and 2008.
 Project cost estimates for other EFA-related elements are shown as well.
-This chapter details the most current and five-year forecast project estimates for all EFA-related elements now funded by the dedicated revenue sources (see Sources of Revenue section in this chapter).
+This chapter details the most current and five-year forecast project estimates for all EFA-related elements now funded by the dedicated revenue sources (Figure 13-2 and see the Sources of Revenue section of this chapter).

-The 1994 ECP capital projects were completed in FY2007 for a total cost of \$514.8 million.
-Beginning in FY2004, operations and maintenance (O&M) estimates for the original 1994 ECP and the probable incremental O&M costs associated with the proposed modifications/ enhancements to the various STAs and non-STA project components, are now included as part of the Long-Term Plan.
-STA O&M expenditures for FY2008 totaled \$12.3 million (unaudited).
+The 1994 ECP capital projects were completed in FY2007 for a total cost of \$514.8 million (local share).
+When combined with the federal share of \$198.9 million, the total capital cost associated with the 1994 ECP is \$713.7 million.
+Beginning in FY2004, O&M estimates for the original 1994 ECP (and the probable incremental O&M costs associated with the proposed modifications and enhancements to the various Everglades STAs and non-STA project components) are now included as part of the Long-Term Plan.
+STA O&M expenditures for FY2009 totaled \$15.0 million (unaudited).
+All O&M costs are now reflected as part of Long-Term Plan estimates (Figure 13-1).